eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/page_adoption-view.md

 To decide which company has access to the data assets, access policy should be used.
 It is maybe possible to skip access policies, but this will made all data assets public available in the Catena-X network and is not recommended.
 Therefore, every asset should be protected and only be made available for specific companies, identified through their business partner number (BPN).

-In the near future, other access policies will be introduced like a company role and attribute based policy.
+In the future, other access policies are planned.

 #### BPN Access Policy